 - A bag of spinach

-1. Tip the rice into a bowl.
-Pour in enough cold water to cover it.
-Tip the lentils into a separate bowl and cover that with cold water, too.
-Leave them both to soak for around 10 mins.
+1. Fill and boil your kettle.
+Tip the rice into a bowl and pour in enough cold water to cover it.
+Tip the lentils into a separate bowl and cover them with cold water too.
+Leave both to soak for around 10 mins.

 2. Peel and finely chop the onion.
 Peel and dice the carrots.
 Roughly chop the tomatoes.
 Peel and grate the garlic and turmeric.
-Finely grate or pare the zest from the lemon.
-Juice it.
+Finely grate or pare the zest from the lemon and squeeze all the juice.

-4. Warm a splash of olive oil in a lidded pan.
-Add the onion.
-Season.
-Fry over a low heat for 8-10 mins.
+4. Warm a splash of olive oil in pan.
+Add the onion with a pinch of salt and pepper and fry on a low heat for 8-10 mins.
 Stir often till the onion is golden but hasn’t picked up too much colour – keep the heat low.

 5. Stir in the garlic, turmeric, lemon zest and the carrots.
-Cook for about 5 mins.
-Stir every so often till the carrot has started to soften.
-Drain the lentils (they’ll have sucked up a lot of the water).
+Cook for about 5 mins, stirring every so often, till the carrot has started to soften.
+Drain the lentils.

 6. Stir the lentils and tomatoes into the pan with 350ml hot water from the kettle.
-Bring to the boil.
-Turn the heat down.
-Cover.
-Simmer for 30 mins till the lentils are soft and thick.
+Bring to the boil, then turn the heat down, cover and simmer for 30 mins till the lentils are soft and thick.
 Stir now and then.

-7. Wash spinach.
-Pick out large stalks.
-Thinly slice.
-Stir the spinach into the qorma till it wilts.
+7. Give the spinach a good rinse and pick out any large stalks.
+Thinly slice the spinach and stir it into the lentils till it wilts.
 Stir in the lemon juice.
-Taste and adjust the seasoning if you think it needs it.
-Serve with the rice.
+Taste and add more salt or pepper if you think it needs it.
+Serve the carrot and lentil korma with the rice on the side.